aqipro/aqilink-docs/docs/reference/aqilink_sap_https.md

 ![SAP STRUST 2](../_media/reference/https/sap_strust_2.png)

 5) Select the previously saved `.pem` file of the [certificate export](#get-current-certificate-from-aqilink) using the File chooser.
 The certificate now appears with all its details.
-6) Finally, click on `Add to Certificate List` to add the certificate to the Certificate list.
+6) Click on `Add to Certificate List` to add the certificate to the Certificate list.

 ![SAP STRUST 3](../_media/reference/https/sap_strust_3.png)

 7) The certificate from the **`aqilink`** webserver is now available in the trusted certificate list.
 Validate it by scrolling through the list of certificates to find the entry.
-Hoewver, the list is not yet saved!
+However, the list is not yet saved!

 ![SAP STRUST 4](../_media/reference/https/sap_strust_4.png)